 - Department Overview

 The South Colonie Central School District is responsible for providing special education services to all resident students who qualify for such supports.
 These services are coordinated by the district’s Pupil Services Department, which encompasses the district’s Committees for Special Education at the preschool, elementary and secondary levels.
 The Pupil Services Office also oversees the district’s health (nurses), counseling and mental health (social workers and school psychologists) services for all resident students.

-The committee consists of representatives from preschool special education agencies, county administrators, parents and district staff.
+The committee consists of representatives from preschool special education agencies, county administrators, parents and the CPSE chairperson.
 All recommendations for services are made to the Board of Education.
-If you have concerns about your child’s development, or would like more information, please call the Special Education office.
+If you have concerns about your child’s development, or would like more information, call (518) 869-6759.

-The Committee on Special Education (CSE) is sanctioned and regulated by New York State.
-It acts as a multi-disciplinary team to evaluate the management, academic, physical and social needs of the referred child and determines if there is an educational disability.
+The District offers a variety of special education programs and supports along the continuum of services.
 The CSE must then decide on an appropriate program or placement for the student and the need for related services (i.e. occupational therapy, physical therapy, speech therapy, counseling, etc.) if necessary.

 The Committee on Special Education must develop an Individual Education Plan (IEP) for all students who are eligible for special education services.
 In developing the IEP, the committee considers evaluations, student strengths, concerns of the parent and, where appropriate, student performance on state and district assessments.
 An IEP documents the following: present level of performance; how the student’s disability impacts his/her participation in the general curriculum; classification of the disability; annual goals; recommended programs and services; whether or not the student will participate in state or alternate assessments; a list of any alternative accommodations; a list of any assistive technology devices; and transitional goals at the appropriate time.